erincatto/box2c/docs/simulation.md

 b2ShapeId myShapeId = b2CreatePolygonShape(myBodyId, &shapeDef, &box);
 ```

-This creates the shape and attaches it to the body.
+This creates a polygon and attaches it to the body.
 You do not need to
 store the shape id since the shape will automatically be
 destroyed when the parent body is destroyed.
 However, you may wish to store the shape id if you plan
 to change properties on it later.